 - Breeding methods and technological developments: How can molecular-biological data (‘omics’) be used with maximum possible efficiency in breeding programmes?

 - Genetics of health traits: Involuntary cullings due to health problems lead to high losses in livestock production.
 Which genes promote robustness and resilience?
 How can health traits be incorporated into breeding programmes, thereby contributing to the achievement of a resource-efficient and profitable animal production sector (e.g. longevity)?

 - Genetic diversity: How can the genetic diversity of livestock populations be optimally recorded, described and preserved with a view to the long-term use of animal genetic resources?
-How important is cryoconservation in comparison to the in-situ conservation of breeds?

 - Immunogenetics of pollinators: How can the immune-system diversity of pollinators be preserved and promoted?
 How can adaptable, disease- and pest-tolerant pollinators be selected or naturally encouraged?

 A future challenge in animal production will be the more efficient use of resources, coupled with improved animal health and higher animal welfare.
 Achieving this will require in-depth surveys and analyses of informative phenotypes and the skillful combination of the same with genetic, genomic and metabolomic data.
 From this, a better understanding of biological processes in animals can be deduced, with the aim of optimised selection.